 The last major holiday of the summer is right around the corner and we know you’ve got cookout plans.
 We’ve got some tips for throwing an awesome Labor Day Cookout to end your summer with a BANG!

-As we’re still living with COVID, you might want to do a celebratory cookout just with the folks in your household.
-If you’re going this route, make it fun by:
+If you are planning on doing a celebratory cookout with just the folks in your household, make it fun by:

 - Assigning different tasks to the people in your household.
 Dad grills, Kids set the table or fill the coolers, Mom preps the sides, etc.